JibstaMan/captains-log-nw/README.md

 ##### Logging at a particular level

-By default, if you just call `log()`, captains-log will write your log output at the "debug" log level.
+By default, if you just call `log()`, captains-log-nw will write your log output at the "debug" log level.
 You can achieve the same effect by writing `log.debug()`.

 > IMPORTANT NOTE: npm calls this level `log.http()`, but we call it `debug`.
 > If you use `log()`, the logger sees this as a call to `log.debug()`)